Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks

-In this section, we propose Algorithm 5, namely, fast small memory $Q$L for finding minimum flipping actions for reachability of large-scale BCNs with state-flipped control.
-Two changes are made from Algorithm 4 to 5.
+In this section, we propose Algorithm 5 called the fast small memory $Q$L for finding the minimum flipping actions required to achieve reachability in large-scale BCNs under state-flipped control.
+Algorithm 5 differs from Algorithm 4 in two aspects.

-First, only the action-values of the states that have been visited are recorded, which reflects in steps 1, and 9-11 in Algorithm 5.
-The idea and the effect of Algorithm 5 are the same as that in Algorithm 3.
-Secondly, in Algorithm 5, the parameter $w$ which affects $r_t$ changes from a constant to a variable that is dynamically adjusted according to $Q=\big|\{x_t|\ Q(x_t,.)$ is in the $Q$-table$\}\big|$, which reflects in steps 4-6.
-With the exploration of the agent, $\big|Q\big|$ increases and finally equals to $|V+\mathcal{M}_{0}|$.
-Here, we do not simply set $w=2^n+1-|\mathcal{M}_{d}|$ according to Corollary 1, in that for large-scale systems, $2^n+1-|\mathcal{M}_{d}|$ is so big that the weight for using less flipping actions will be far more than realizing reachability as soon as possible.
-This will confuse the agent.
-At the beginning of the learning process, the agent always gets large negative feedback when it takes flipping actions, but less negative feedback when it fails to achieve reachability.
-The agent will only realize that taking flipping actions is worthwhile for achieving reachability when the accumulation of the negative feedback ``-1" for not realizing reachability accumulated enough than the large negative feedback for flipping actions, will the agent realize it is worth taking flipping actions to achieve reachability.
-The larger the $w$, the longer the process will be.
-Thus, we consider the scaling for $w$ to speed up the process.
-The main idea of scaling is using the knowledge learned by the agent while satisfying the condition in Theorem 3 to guarantee the optimality of the policy.
-Next, we give Theorem 4 to explain it.
+Firstly, Algorithm 5 only records the action values of the visited states, as reflected in steps 1 and 9-11.
+This approach is similar to that employed in Algorithm 3.
+Secondly, in Algorithm 5, the parameter $w$ which affects $r_t$ changes from a constant to a variable that is dynamically adjusted according to $Q=\big|\{x_t|\ Q(x_t,.)$ is in the $Q$-table$\}\big|$, as shown in steps 4-6.
+As the agent explores more states, $\big|Q\big|$ increases and finally equals to $|V\cup\mathcal{M}_{0}|$.
+Here, we do not simply set $w=2^n+1-|\mathcal{M}_{d}|$ based on Corollary 1, in that for large-scale BCNs, the value of $2^n+1-|\mathcal{M}_{d}|$ is so large causing the weight for using fewer flipping actions to outweigh the importance of achieving reachability as soon as possible.
+This can lead to confusion for the agent.
+Specifically, at the beginning of the learning process, the agent receives large negative feedback when taking flipping actions, but less negative feedback when it fails to achieve reachability.
+The agent will only realize that taking flipping actions is worthwhile for achieving reachability when the accumulation of the negative feedback ``-1" for not realizing reachability exceeds that of ``$-w\times n_t$'' for flipping $n_t$ nodes.
+The larger the $w$, the longer the process will take.
+To address this issue, we introduce the scaling for $w$ to accelerate the process.
+The key concept behind this scaling method is to leverage the knowledge acquired by the agent while ensuring that the conditions in Theorem 4 are met to guarantee the optimality of the policy.
+We provide further explanation of this approach in Theorem 5.

-$\mathbf{Theorem\ 4}$: For a BCN with state-flipped control (\ref{eqFlipBCN}), if it holds that $w>|Q|$, then the optimal policy obtained according to (\ref{eqr2}) satisfies the goal (\ref{eqflipaction}).
+$\mathbf{Theorem\ 5}$.
+For a BCN under state-flipped control (\ref{eqFlipBCN}), if it holds that $w>|Q|$, then the optimal policy obtained according to (\ref{eqr2}) satisfies the goal (\ref{eqflipaction}).